 How to Use Android Mobile Unlocking

 Mobile Tap to Unlock With NFC

-All modern Android phones come with an NFC chip installed.
+Almost all modern Android phones come with an NFC chip installed.
 It takes up little to no space at all—here you’ll find a picture of a standard NFC tag you might have in your phone.
 While the surface area is bigger, it’s incredibly thin and can fit inside any phone (the surface area can be reduced as well, at the cost of some strength of signal).

+How to Use Android Mobile Unlocking